Nicole Cortés, Co-Director Habla Español

 Katie Herbert Meyer, Supervising Attorney and Program Coordinator

 Katie Herbert Meyer is an experienced immigration lawyer who joined the MICA Project staff part-time in Fall 2014 as the Program Coordinator and Legal Adviser.
 Katie has been a MICA Project supporter since its early days and, up until her hiring, was an integral member of the Board of Directors.
-Until recently, she practiced immigration law at the Bleisch Law Firm in St. Louis.
-Prior to that, she was the Legal Director at Interfaith Legal Services for Immigrants.
+Prior to joining the MICA Project, she practiced immigration law at the Bleisch Law Firm in St. Louis.
+Before that, she was the Legal Director at Interfaith Legal Services for Immigrants.
 She has also taught Immigration Law and Policy as an Adjunct Professor at Washington University School of Law.
-Katie brings years of legal expertise to the MICA Project team and is an incredible asset.
+Katie brings years of legal expertise to the MICA Project team, and currently serves as their Program Coordinator and Supervising Attorney.

 Meredith Bloch, Multilingual Staff Attorney Habla Español, Parle Français